Fullqubit alchemist: Quantum algorithm for alchemical free energy calculations: Preliminaries

 Thermodynamic quantities such as free energy and entropy can be determined through ensemble averaging over configurations sampled in molecular dynamics or Monte Carlo simulations~\citep{BENNETTFreeEnDifference} using appropriate Boltzmann weighting~\citep{Zwanzig1955FreeEnPerturbation}.
 It is important to distinguish between the Helmholtz free energy, defined at constant volume $V$ as $F = U - TS$, where $U$ is the internal energy and $S$ is entropy, and the Gibbs free energy, defined at constant pressure $P$ as $G = U - TS + PV$ \cite{frenkel_understanding_1996}.
 Since experiments are typically carried out at constant pressure, the Gibbs ensemble provides a more realistic representation of physical conditions.
 Nevertheless, in the context of molecular simulations relevant to drug discovery in aqueous systems, the difference between Gibbs and Helmholtz free energies is negligible, i.e., $\Delta G \approx \Delta F$, because $P \Delta V$ is nearly zero for drug-like molecules in water, as they are effectively incompressible~\citep{mey2020best,dejong2011determining}.
 As molecular dynamics often employ constant-volume ensembles, the Helmholtz free energy is often used in computational chemistry.
 In the following, we will therefore refer to the free energy as $F$ throughout.

-We now consider two closely related molecular systems, $A$ and $B$, with microstate energies $E_{\mathcal S}(A)$ and $E_{\mathcal S}(B)$ where ${\mathcal S}$ labels the microstates, corresponding to different molecular geometries, in the NVT canonical ensemble.
+We now consider two closely related molecular systems, $A$ and $B$, with a large phase space overlap and with microstate energies $E_{\mathcal S}(A)$ and $E_{\mathcal S}(B)$ where ${\mathcal S}$ labels the microstates, corresponding to different molecular geometries, in the NVT canonical ensemble.
 These molecular systems differ by only one atom or functional group, resulting in significant overlap in nuclear phase-space.
 Computing the absolute free energy of both systems requires extensive sampling for reliable convergence, making the process computationally demanding.
 As an alternative, we can employ a method that focuses solely on calculating the free energy difference $\Delta F$ of systems $A$ and $B$, which reduces the required sampling and computational cost~\citep{DeRuiter2021_ThermodynamicIntegration, Kirkwood1935_StatistiscalMechanics, frenkel_understanding_1996, kastner_qmmm_2006, Cournia2017DeltaDeltaG}.

 Consider a new system with microstate energy functions $E_{\mathcal S}(\Lambda)$ which are differentiable functions of a new coupling parameter $\Lambda \in [0,1]$ satisfying

 To obtain the free energy in an NVT canonical ensemble, we need to consider the partition function of the system: